 Scallops When cooked, scallops should feel slightly firm and elastic.
 Overcooked scallops can become tough and chewy.

-See also How to cook chicken with soy sauce
+See also How long to cook chicken foil packets in oven

 Remember that overcooking shellfish can result in a loss of texture and flavor, so it’s important to pay attention to these tactile indicators to achieve the perfect cook every time.